Antoni Gaudí: Geometrical forms

-The nave in the Sagrada Familia with a hyperboloid vault.
+The ceiling of the nave in the Sagrada Família has a hyperboloid vault.
 Inspiration from nature is taken from a tree, as the pillar and branches symbolise trees rising up to the roof.

 This study of nature translated into his use of ruled geometrical forms such as the hyperbolic paraboloid, the hyperboloid, the helicoid and the cone, which reflect forms Gaudí found in nature.
 Ruled surfaces are forms generated by a straight line known as the generatrix, as it moves over one or several lines known as directrices.
 Gaudí found abundant examples of them in nature, for instance in rushes, reeds and bones; he said that no better structure exists than the trunk of a tree or a human skeleton.
 These forms are both functional and aesthetic, and Gaudí adapted nature to the structural needs of architecture.
 He used to equate the helicoid form to movement and the hyperboloid to light.
 Concerning ruled surfaces, he said:

 Paraboloids, hyperboloids and helicoids, constantly varying the incidence of the light, are rich in matrices themselves, which make ornamentation and even modelling unnecessary.

 Another element widely used by Gaudí was the catenary arch.
 He had studied geometry when he was young, absorbing numerous articles about engineering, a field that praised the catenary curve as a mechanical element, although at that time they were used only in the construction of suspension bridges.
 Gaudí was the first to use this element in common architecture.
-Catenary arches in works like the Casa Milà, the Teresian College, the crypt of the Colònia Güell and the Sagrada Família allowed Gaudí to add strength to his structures, given that the catenary distributes weight evenly, affected only by self-canceling tangential forces.
+Catenary arches in works like the Casa Milà, the Teresian College, the crypt of the Colònia Güell and the Sagrada Família allowed Gaudí to add strength to his structures, given that the catenary distributes weight evenly, affected only by self-cancelling tangential forces.

 Gaudí evolved from planar to spatial geometry, and then to ruled geometry.
 These forms allowed the use of cheap materials such as brick.
 Gaudí frequently used brick laid with mortar in successive layers, as in the traditional Catalan vault, laying the brick flat instead of on its side or its end.
 This quest for new structural solutions culminated between 1910 and 1920, when he exploited his research and experience in his masterpiece, the Sagrada Família.
 Gaudí conceived the interior of the church as if it were a forest, with a set of tree-like columns growing into branches to support a structure of intertwined hyperboloid vaults.
 He inclined the columns so they could better resist the perpendicular pressure on their section.
 He also gave them a double-turn helicoidal shape (right turn and left turn), as in the branches and trunks of trees.
 This structure is now known to be fractal.
-Together with a modulation of the space that divides it into small, independent and self-supporting segment, it creates a structure that supports the mechanical traction forces without need for buttresses, as required by the neo-Gothic style.
+Together with a modulation of the space that divides it into small, independent and self-supporting segments, it creates a structure that supports the mechanical traction forces without need for buttresses, as required by the neo-Gothic style.
 Gaudí thus achieved a structured and logical solution, establishing an architectural style that was original, simple, practical and aesthetic.